pivotal/docs-tap/scst-policy/configuring.md

 * `authorities`: The authorities block defines the rules for discovering and validating signatures.
 Discovery is done by using the `sources` field, and is specified on any entry.
 Signatures are cryptographically verified using one of the `key` or `keyless` fields.

-When a policy is selected to be evaluated against the matched image, the authorities is used to validate signatures.
+When a policy is selected to be evaluated against the matched image, the authorities are used to validate signatures.
 If at least one authority is satisfied and a signature is validated, the policy is validated.

 ### <a id="cip-images"></a> `images`